Pivotal-Japan/fake-ops-manager/README.md

 Just
 `$ git clone https://github.com/Pivotal-Japan/fake-ops-manager.git`

-All links will be refreshed and hit "index.html"
+All links will be refreshed and hit "index.html" from your web browser.